GRTLCollaboration/GRTeclyn/Tests/README.md

    Make sure that the directory name ends with `Test` or `Tests` (so that Make can find it).
 2. In that directory, create a cpp file with the appropriate name (e.g.
    `NewGRTeclynTest.cpp`).
-In that file make sure you include the Catch2 and base AMReX headers (if you are using any AMReX classes).
+In that file make sure you include the doctest and base AMReX headers (if you are using any AMReX classes).
    ```cpp
    // Doctest header